1004778_1.jpg

 ABV: 60%

 Tasting note: Beautiful polished brass / amber gold.
 Opening pass detects toffee apple, polished leather and juicy, grapey malt.
-Second inspection finds marzipan and toasted oats followed by crunchie bar and intense vanilla.
+Second pass finds marzipan and toasted oats followed by crunchie bar and intense vanilla.
 The aromatic range is matched on the palate, delivering a concentrated, medium dry, peppery attack with a delicious interplay between sugar, tannin and spice.
+Bracing yet balanced.
 Finishes with flashes of dates, creme-caramel and crunchie bar before drying with oatmeal biscuit, toffee apple and dappled explosions of sweet spice.
-Bracing, invigorating malt.
-Those who religiously follow Aberlour's Abunadh will discover similar solace here.
-Tremendous stuff.
+Those who religiously follow Aberlour's Abunadh will discover similar thrills here.
+Tremendous whisky.
 60% Alc./Vol.